zalenix/portaldocs/portal-sdk/templates/top-extensions-authentication.md

 ## Overview

 The Portal uses an internal provider for authentication and authorization.
 The built-in cloud authentication provider uses Azure Active Directory (AAD), which also supports Microsoft Account users.
-If your extension needs to differentiate between AAD and MSA users, see [Accessing claims from your server](#accessing-claims-from-your-server).
+If your extension needs to differentiate between AAD and MSA users, see [Accessing claims from the extension server](#accessing-claims-from-the-extension-server).
 If you are working on first-party extensions, but you are not sure that your extension scenarios comply with Azure terms and conditions, you may want to reach out to <a href="mailto:ibiza-lca@microsoft.com?subject=Compliance with Azure Terms and Conditions">ibiza-lca@microsoft.com</a>.

 During sign-in, the Portal obtains a token that contains claims that identify the signed-in user.
 The Portal also retrieves directories and subscriptions to which the user has access.